daveroscorla/orderbook/README.md

   std::deque<Order>
 ```

-Here I've assumed order number will be sequentially incrementing, so a queue is a good structure in order to store these sequential Orders.
-Insertions will be at the front and deletions will be from the end, which is fast for a deque.
-As the orders are ordered, look-ups can be done using a binary search, which will have O(log n) complexity.
-Another reason for using a deque over a set for instance is a deque should be more cache friendly.
+Assuming order number will be sequentially incrementing, a queue is a good structure in order to store these sequential elements.
+Insertions of Orders at the front and removals from the back will be optimised for a deque.
+As the orders are ordered, look-ups can be done using binary search, which will have O(log n) complexity similar to a set.
+However a potential performance benefit for using a deque over a set is a deque should be more cache friendly.

 ## Testing the implementation

-To validate the orderbook, a test 'feed' was implemented, using 2 securities, Facebook and Google.
-Bid and offers were added, modified and deleted with the results checked.
-While the values were the same in both runs, the price ordering was reversed between the two symbols, to confirm that the logic for the book order was correct.
-To confirm, some simple unit tests were written to look at how many symbols the book had, the book depths and the individual Orders at each price level.
+To validate the orderbook, a test 'feed' was implemented, using 2 test securities, Facebook and Google.
+Bid and offers were added, modified and deleted and the results checked.
+In order to check the logic of the operations, the same orders at the same price were reversed between the two symbols and produced the same books.
+For regression testing, some simple unit tests were written, comparing how many symbols the book had, the book depths and the individual Orders at each price level.

 ![Orderbook](images/books.png)